jonthon/nums_to_words/README.md

 DESCRIPTION
 ------------
-This file implements a simple algorithm that translates numbers to words.
+This simple file implements a simple algorithm that translates numbers to words.

 EXAMPLES: